0xrajneesh/5-days-Splunk-SIEM-Challenge-Beginner/Day-2: Ingest and Analyze Security Logs into Splunk.md

-# Day#18: Splunk Basics – SSH Log Analysis
+# Day#18: Ingest and Analyze Security Logs into Splunk

 ---